marijnh/Eloquent-JavaScript/10_modules.md

 arrays of names.
 Destructuring is very convenient when creating bindings for imported interfaces.

-The module adds its interface function to `exports`, so that modules that depend on it get access to it.
+The module adds its interface function to `exports` so that modules that depend on it get access to it.
 We could use the module like this:

 ```